-Field Trip Document Downloads:
+Field Trip Requests:

 First, contact us at 505-757-7241 with the details of when you wish to come to the park, how many people there will be, and to discuss what to expect when you arrive.

 If you are requesting a ranger lead activity, please contact us at least three weeks in advance to make those arrangements.
-Once we establish the date and other details, take a look at these links:

 It is the mission of the National Park Service to preserve and protect Pecos National Historical Park for the enjoyment of present and future generations.
 To help with preservation, please share these guidelines with your group before your visit to the park.
 Impress upon everyone that Pecos NHP is a unique, ancient place and needs to the treated with care.